leifcr/switch_access/README.md

 ```

 ### Options
+This is a bit outdated... please see source and dev for usage...

 <dl>
   <dt>number_of_switches</dt>
   <dd>The number of switches 0 = disable, 1 = single switch, 2 = two switches <br/><em>Default: 0</em></dd>